p100mma/simil_clq_clustering/README.md

 # Implementation details

-## Uses:

-implementation of CliqueSimNet is shared in form of 2 R packages (in development):
+implementation of CliqueSimNet is shared in form of 2 R packages which are included also in this repository for reproduciblity reasons:

 - [cliqueClusteR](https://github.com/p100mma/cliqueClusteR)
 - [cliquePartitoneR](https://github.com/p100mma/cliquePartitioneR)
+-
+Installation of each package and its usage is docummented in respective repositories.
+This repository contains only instructions on how to reproduce our experimental results and additional information about methods.

 How tp run using docker